 The easiest and most effective way to make tap water safe for your fish is to use a water conditioner. [amazon link=”B00025694O” title=”Water conditioners are affordable and available online” /] or at any pet supply store.
 The most common type of water conditioner is a de-chlorinator, which comes in liquid form and uses safe chemical reactions to break down the bonds that hold chlorine and chloramine together until they dissolve.
 When using a water conditioner, the reaction is immediate and the water will be ready to go right away.
 There are also heavy lifting water conditioners on the market that will also break down trace metals and other contaminants, and others with added nutrients to keep the slime layer on your fish healthy and intact.

 How and When to Use Water Conditioner

-Water conditioner should be used whenever you are adding tap water to your aquarium.
-This can be during the first initial set up, or during your regular water changes.
+A water conditioner should be used whenever you are adding tap water to your aquarium.
+This can be during the first initial setup, or during your regular water changes.
 The amount of conditioner used will depend on the type of conditioner you are using as well as the volume of water you are replacing.
 Every water conditioner will come with instructions for use, so it’s important that you read these carefully to find the recommended dosage.
 You can expect most dosages to be around 1-2 drops per gallon of water.
-As you can see, a small amount of conditioner goes a long way, and last a long time.
+As you can see, a small amount of conditioner goes a long way and lasts a long time.